About Mind Orbit Academy

 High school (9–12): College-preparatory diploma pathway—commonly 24–26+ total credits in typical programs; annual capstones including senior year; honors and Advanced Placement where offered and consistent with course availability.

-Core instruction, practice, and recorded assessments are delivered online through the Academy's learning management system and related tools—the same environment enrolled students access through Learn.
+Core instruction, practice, and recorded assessments are delivered online through Mind Orbit Academy's learning management system and related tools—the same environment enrolled students access through Learn.
 Families may participate from their chosen location where connectivity and Academy policies permit.
 Enrollment is limited to applicants who satisfy published admission criteria and applicable state and federal expectations for private online education.

 Curriculum design and academic oversight are led by doctoral-level faculty and researchers, consistent with the emphasis on evidence-aligned scope and sequence elsewhere on this site.
 U.S. instructional personnel meet credentialing expectations appropriate to their assignments (typically a bachelor's degree or higher in the field or equivalent, where applicable).